waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - They can be tracked via the Pokédex "AREA" map if they have been seen.
 - They flee immediately in battle.
 Mean Look or Sleep can help, but they are very fast.
 - If Suicune is roaming, I need to check its location every time I change routes.
+- Movement Pattern: When you move to a new route/city, the roaming Pokémon moves to an adjacent route.
+If you use Fly, they move to a random location.